 Upgrading your job skills and learning something new is always a great idea.

-With our current reality, taking advantage of free skills training is something that everyone can benefit from.
-If you’ve been laid off or are out of work, training courses look great on your resume and can help you become a stronger candidate for certain roles.
+With our current reality, taking advantage of free skills training is something everyone can benefit from.
+Training courses look great on your resume if you’ve been laid off or are out of work and can help you become a stronger candidate for certain roles.

 Whatever the reason, there are plenty of ways to learn new job skills or refresh the ones you already have.
 And the best news is that it can be for free!

 The ability to learn online has made education so much more accessible and affordable.
-Geography is no longer a barrier, and in a lot of cases, neither is cost.
+Geography is no longer a barrier; in many cases, neither is cost.

 What Job Skills Should I Learn?

-Your answers to these questions should give you a good place to start.
+Your answers to these questions give you a good place to start.